-Absence due to suspension is addressed on page 36-37.
+Absence due to suspension see Suspension.

 Attendance at School Activities

 Students MUST attend school during the school day hours to participate in any after school or evening activity.
 All students who represent the school in activities must meet, in full, all scholastic and organizational requirements for participation